 There are more top hotels in Župa which is along the coast to the south of the city.
 The area also has lots of variety.
 As well as beaches and sheltered coves on the shoreline there is an attractive valley inland and impressive mountain scenery.

-There is no doubting that Dubrovnik is one of the top holiday resorts in Europe.
+There is no doubting that the city is one of the top holiday resorts in Europe.
 It has a great deal of variety and interest to offer almost everyone.

 There is a certain amount of commercialism but not on the scale of other popular destinations in places like Spain, Greece and Italy.
 It is certainly cheaper than most places of comparable quality.

 A pleasant mix of culture, history, fun and frolics is available.
 Couples, groups of young singles, families with children as well as senior citizens can all find something to enjoy as there are many things to do in Dubrovnik City.